the-markup/investigation-amazon-brands/README.md

 ### 4-survey-results.ipynb
 Visualizing the survey results from our national panel of 1000 adults.
 These visualizations show up in the "survey results" section of the data analysis.

+### utils.py
+Contains convenient functions used in the notebooks.

+### parsers.py
+Contains parsers for search results and product pages.

 Data to do